 4 Ways you could make a difference through us

-Leave an endowed gift: If you are unsure which cause or charity to choose, you can leave the decision up to us.
-An endowed gift in your will to The Community Foundation lives on long after your lifetime.
+Leave an endowed gift: An endowed gift in your will to The Community Foundation lives on long after your lifetime.
 By investing your money wisely and making grants out of the interest, we can respond strategically to the changing needs of society over many years.
 We take account of your philanthropic wishes and ensure lasting impact, in perpetuity.

 Choose one of our themed funds: You may wish to contribute to one of our existing themed funds to fuel change around particular social issues, such as the Older Persons’ Fund, the Infant Health and Well-Being Fund, the Environment or the Women’s Fund.
 These funds enable donors with a common interest in a particular social area to pool their resources to support the most innovative and positive solutions.